 Randy David: Pork protest a success for social media

-“It’s really a metaphorical way of referring to something that we want to be massive and as crowds go, this was big enough.
+MANILA – The Million People March for the scrapping of the pork barrel may not have gathered a million warm bodies but it was a big enough crowd to show that movements sparked via social media cannot be ignored, political analyst Randy David said Monday.“It’s really a metaphorical way of referring to something that we want to be massive and as crowds go, this was big enough.
 I think it's just the beginning.
 Besides, we should take into account not just the people in Luneta today but also the people who gathered in other public squares around the country and in the rest of the world where Filipinos are.
 I think it is a tremendous success and I am certain it is just the beginning.
 It is a way of telling our political leaders that we are here.
 We are watching you,” he told ANC’s Top Story.

 Calls for the million people march started circulating on Facebook and Twitter earlier this month following a series of news reports on a P10 billion scam involving the Priority Development Assistance Fund (PDAF) of lawmakers.